MLoth/Portfolio/content/projects/teaching.md

 <p class="mb-6">
 The school environment has a great impact on the way you learn.
 Curious students keep you on your toes and make you think about what you teach and also the way you teach.</p>

-<Quote>I love to teach and I love to learn.
-For me, the only way to be a good teacher, is to be a good learner.</Quote>
+<InlineQuote>I love to teach and I love to learn.
+For me, the only way to be a good teacher, is to be a good learner.</InlineQuote>

 <p class="mb-6">I love to teach and I love to learn.
 For me, the only way to be a good teacher, is to be a good learner and to keep learning every day.
 When I teach, I am always looking to bring students in the mindset of learning on their own and to help them solve problems.
 </p>